Quick Easy Fish Stew

-The key ingredient is the clam juice, though I have prepared it for people with shellfish allergies substituting the clam juice with white wine, fish stock, or water.
-It works, just not quite as tasty.
+The key ingredient to this stew is clam juice, which they sell in shelf stable 8-ounce jars, so we usually keep a couple in our pantry.
+I have prepared the soup for people with shellfish allergies; the thing to do is to substitute the clam juice with white wine, fish stock, or water.
+It works, it’s just not quite as tasty.

 - 6 Tbsp olive oil

 - 1 medium onion, chopped (about 1 1/2 cups)

 - 1 1/2 cups of fresh chopped tomato (about 1 medium sized tomato) OR 1 14-ounce can of whole or crushed tomatoes with their juices

 - 2 teaspoons tomato paste (optional)